-During fiscal 2015, the Compensation and HR Committee, with assistance from the CEO and CFO, conducted an informal compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, which the Corporation has used to compare its existing compensation program and assist with establishing compensation for the next fiscal year.
+During fiscal 2016, the Compensation and HR Committee, with assistance from the CEO and CFO, conducted an informal compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, which the Corporation has used to compare its existing compensation program and assist with establishing compensation for the next fiscal year.

-Following a detailed review, the Compensation and HR Committee recommended and the Board approved an executive and director compensation peer group consisting of biotech companies listed on a Canadian stock exchange with market capitalization between \$20 million and \$50 million that are involved in developing therapeutics.
-A total of 10 companies were included in the comparator group, being:
+Following a detailed review, the Compensation and HR Committee recommended and the Board approved an executive and director compensation peer group consisting of biotech companies listed on a Canadian stock exchange with market capitalization between CAD\$75 million to \$150 million that are involved in developing therapeutics.
+Depending on the NEO's position and available comparative data, up to a total of 12 companies were included in the comparator group, being: